-- Complete a background check through the Seattle Public Schools and follow UW volunteer guidelines.
+- Complete background check forms for Seattle Public Schools (SPS) and the UW College of the Environment.

 HOW AND WHEN CAN I START?

-Register now for autumn courses (CENV 420 A or B: MESA Tutor Seminar MESA Tutor Seminar or C ENV 425 A: MESA Tutoring for returning MESA tutors).
+Contact Brian Tracey at firstname.lastname@example.org for course codes and register for a course (CENV 420 A or B: MESA Tutor Seminar or C ENV 425 A: MESA Tutoring for returning MESA tutors) and a tutoring session (CENV 420 or 425 AA or AF or CENV BB – BF).
 These one credit hour tutor seminars helps you build communication, leadership, and cultural competency skills designed to prepare you to work in pairs and/or in small groups with high school students in math or science.
 You will observe public school teachers and students in their classrooms and complete a series of assignments and reflections.
-Seattle MESA will provide transportation to and from tutoring sessions.
+Complete UW UCAR Certification training and Seattle MESA will provide transportation to and from tutoring sessions.
 There will be three workshops offered during autumn, winter, and spring quarters.

 WHAT ARE BENEFITS FOR BECOMING A SEATTLE MESA TUTORING?

-You can earn up to 10 elective credits.
+You can earn up to 4 elective credits.
 You can develop your leadership skills.
-A letter of recommendation for future employment or scholarship opportunities will also be available upon request after completion of the seminar(s) and tutoring sessions.
+A letter of recommendation for future employment or scholarship opportunities will also be available upon request after satisfactory completion of the seminar(s) and tutoring sessions.

 Questions?
 Please email email@example.com.